 A rebound is when a shot does not go in the net and bounces off the rim or backboard, into the hands of a player below.
 Both offensive and defensive players can rebound the ball and decide what to do next based on the situation they are in.
 On offense, a player can either pass or shoot, while on defense a player can either pass or dribble.

 The backboard is a piece of equipment attached to the hoop, rim, and net.
-Made out of Plexiglas, it measures 72 inches x 42 inches and has a rectangle n the middle that is 24 inches x 18inches.
-Backboards are used by players to frame the shot and hit bank shots and layups, they do so by hitting the rectangle in the middle of the backboard.
-More often than not if you hit that rectangle than a shot goes in.
+Made out of Plexiglas, it measures 72 inches x 42 inches and has a rectangle in the middle that is 24 inches x 18inches.
+Backboards are used by players to frame the shot and hit bank shots and layups; they do so by hitting the rectangle in the middle of the backboard.
+More often than not, if you hit that rectangle, then your shot will go in.

 Offensive Rebounds In Basketball

 An offensive rebound is a rebound caught by an offensive player on the same team that shot the ball.
-It's called an offensive rebound because the team that shot, and rebounded the ball is on offense.
+It's called an offensive rebound because the team that shot and rebounded the ball is on offense.
 An offensive player can pass, shoot, or dribble after an offensive rebound.
-Most of the time an offensive rebounder will shoot the ball right back up to the hoop immediately or else they will pass it outside the arc.
+Most of the time an offensive rebounder will shoot the ball right back up to the hoop immediately or pass it outside the arc.

 Offensive Rebound Percentage